Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 If an identifier can't be determined, `GetIdentifierAsync` should return null which will ultimately result in a null `TenantInfo`.

 Configure a custom implementation of `IMultiTenantStrategy` by calling `WithStrategy<TStrategy>` after `AddMultiTenant<T>` in the `ConfigureServices` method of the `Startup` class.
-There are several available overrides for configurign the strategy.
+There are several available overrides for configuring the strategy.
 The first override uses dependency injection along with any passed parameters to construct the implementation instance.
 The second override accepts a `Func<IServiceProvider, TStrategy>` factory method for even more customization.
 The library internally decorates any `IMultiTenantStrategy` with a wrapper providing basic logging and exception handling.

 ```cs
 // Register a custom strategy with the templated method.